-- A Level 1 Merchant must validate compliance through an on-site assessment conducted by a PCI SSC-approved QSA or PCI SSC-certified ISA; - A Level 2 Merchant must validate compliance through an on-site assessment or self-assessment conducted by a PCI SSC-approved QSA or PCI SSC-certified ISA; and - Each Level 1 and Level 2 Merchant must annually revalidate compliance with milestones one and two using a Self-Assessment Questionnaire (SAQ) completed by a PCI SSC-approved QSA or PCI SSC-certified ISA.
+- A Level 1 Merchant must validate compliance through a PCI DSS assessment resulting in the completion of a ROC conducted by a PCI SSC-approved QSA or PCI SSC-certified ISA; - A Level 2 Merchant must validate compliance through an SAQ.
+Level 2 Merchants completing SAQ A, SAQ A-EP or SAQ D must additionally engage a PCI SSC-approved QSA or PCI SSCcertified ISA for compliance validation; and - Each Level 1 and Level 2 Merchant must annually re-validate compliance with milestones one and two using an SAQ.